fosterj3/JamesLamarFoster/content/home/experience.md

   location = "University of Washington" date_start = "2019-09-25"
   date_end = "2020-06-25"
-  description = """Collected and analyzed data using qualitative techniques and softwares such as Dedoose.
-Assisted in scholarly writing and presenting findings to educational stakeholders"""
+  description = "Collected and analyzed data using qualitative techniques and softwares such as Dedoose.
+Assisted in scholarly writing and presenting findings to educational stakeholders"

 [[experience]]
   title = "Research Consultant"